-It’s worth knowing though that with the rollout of Ethereum 2.0 and the move to proof-of-stake, it is likely gas prices will decrease.
+It's hoped that following the move to proof of stake during the Ethereum Merge on September 15 2022, that gas prices will decrease as the network improves efficiency and scalability.
 Transactions should be easier and faster to process, as well as use less computational power.

 How are gas fees taxed?
 Are they tax deductible?

-It’s good news for gas fees because in some instances - gas fees are tax deductible.
+It’s good news when it comes to gas fees because in some instances - gas fees are tax deductible.
 In others - the guidance is less clear.